fast-cgi/spec/README.md

 ## Contents

-This repository contains two version of the specification.
+This repository contains two version of the specification:

   * The original version from fastcgi.com, pulled from the Wayback Machine archive, at [original/spec.html](original/spec.html)